amitdabade/catalytic-ui/README.md

   <img src="http://icons.iconarchive.com/icons/graphicloads/medical-health/128/formula-icon.png">
   <h1>Catalytic-UI</h1>

-  <p>Catalytic-UI is a lightweight CSS framework for easing the development of hybrid mobile apps based on Google's Material Design guidelines.
+  <p>Catalytic-UI is a lightweight UI Toolkit for easing the development of hybrid mobile apps based on Google's Material Design guidelines.
 It lets you add a Material Design look and feel to your hybrid app without getting into the core of android.</p>

 </div>